The Trouble with Jesus

 If You Love Me, Obey My Commandments.

 Commandments sound like they are orders.
 Do this or else.
 Prefacing it with Love shows it doesn’t have to come off that way.
-Jesus always offer choice, not insisting on it, not forcing someone into it.
-Think of it like this though: when there is Love, the relationship becomes that where there is a meeting of purpose, value, direction.
+Jesus always offers choice, not insisting on it, not forcing someone into it.
+Think of it like this though: when there is Love, the relationship becomes a meeting of purpose, value, direction.
 This isn’t mere admiration or affection.
 This is a union.
 Jesus offers that choice.

 New Truth